Progestogen-only oral contraceptive pill

 • If you vomit within 2 hours of taking your pill, take another pill as soon as possible.

-• If you do not take a replacement pill within 3 hours of the normal time, or if you have ongoing vomiting or diarrhoea lasting more than 24 hours, use additional contraception (like condoms) or avoid having sex while you are unwell.
+• If you don't take a replacement pill within 3 hours of the normal time, or if you have ongoing vomiting or diarrhoea lasting more than 24 hours, use additional contraception (eg, condoms) or avoid having sex while you are unwell.

-• If you have had unprotected sex while you were unwell or within 48 hours of restarting the POP contact your doctor, nurse, pharmacist or call Healthline 0800 611 116 for advice.
+• If you've had unprotected sex while you were unwell or within 48 hours of restarting the POP contact your doctor, nurse, pharmacist or call Healthline 0800 611 116 for advice.
 You may need to use emergency contraception.

 Cerazette